 - (1) The stock option award agreements under our 2000 Plan generally provide that option awards will become fully vested and exercisable upon the occurrence of a change in control.
+As of December 31, 2016, all option awards under our 2000 Plan had vested.
 The LTIP provides that, in connection with a change in control, we may, among other actions, (i) arrange for the surviving or successor entity to continue, assume or replace outstanding awards under the LTIP, (ii) accelerate the vesting and exercisability of outstanding awards upon the occurrence of the change in control or (iii) cancel outstanding awards in exchange for payment of the amount of consideration that would have been received in the change in control for the number of shares subject to the award, less the aggregate exercise price (if any) of the award.
-The amounts shown assume assumption of all outstanding awards under the LTIP in connection with a change in control. - (2) Amounts for Ms. Schneider and Messrs.
-Krantz and Tumelty in this column for accelerated option vesting and accelerated RSU vesting reflect the value of the awards that would be accelerated in connection with a change in control.
-The severance agreements with those officers do not include provisions providing for accelerated vesting in the event of termination during a transition period following a change in control. - (3) Pursuant to agreements between us and Ms. Holt and Mr. Way, Ms. Holt and Mr. Way are entitled to the payments and benefits summarized above if their employment terminates within 90 days prior to a change in control, and if the termination is a without cause or for good reason and the executive reasonably demonstrates within 30 days after the change in control that the qualifying termination arose in connection with or in anticipation of the change in control. - (4) Mr. Cleveland retired and ceased serving as one of our executive officers in February 2014. - (5) Mr. Judd ceased serving as one of our officers on December 1, 2014 and retired effective January 2, 2015.
-In connection with Mr. Judd's expected retirement following 2014, and in recognition of his significant contribution to our success becoming and operating as a public company, the compensation committee accelerated the vesting of a portion of the unvested equity awards Mr. Judd had outstanding as the date of his retirement.
-The portion of the awards accelerated was determined based on the number of shares scheduled to vest on each award's next vesting date in 2015 and the portion of the vesting year Mr. Judd was employed by us prior to his retirement. - (6) The base salary payment, incentive payment and benefits continuation amounts due to Mr. Tumelty based on the assumptions described above have been into U.S. dollars using an exchange rate of £1.00 = \$1.559, which was the exchange rate on December 31, 2014.
+The amounts shown assume assumption of all outstanding awards under the LTIP in connection with a change in control. - (2) Pursuant to agreements between us, on the one hand, and each of our named executive officers, on the other hand, each such named executive officer is entitled to the payments and benefits summarized above if his or her employment terminates within 90 days prior to a change in control, and if the termination is a without cause or for good reason and the executive reasonably demonstrates within 30 days after the change in control that the qualifying termination arose in connection with or in anticipation of the change in control.